-For a concept that’s developed to keep teams (and companies) secure, compliance at work sure stirs a lot of fear in managers’ hearts.
+For a concept that’s developed to keep teams (and companies) secure, compliance in the workplace sure stirs a lot of fear in managers’ hearts.
 Where to even start?
 How can you make sure you’ve covered all your bases?

 More importantly: Is there a way to guarantee that the employee training you offer will save you from having to pay exorbitant fines due to a non-compliance event?

 Compliance is a multifaceted, complicated issue that can differ depending on your industry’s regulations and the location of your company.
-Yet, at its core, compliance at work begins with training.
+Yet, at its core, compliance in the workplace begins with training.
 And some basic tenets of compliance training for employees remain the same regardless of your profession or your postal code.

-In this guide, we’ll cover everything about compliance: from the most common challenges you can encounter when planning your training strategy, to the types of compliance training you need to cover—and the ways to do so effectively.
+In this guide, we’ll cover everything about compliance in the workplace: from the most common challenges you can encounter when planning your training strategy, to the types of compliance training you need to cover—and the ways to do so effectively.

 What is compliance training?